FH-Inway/d365fo.tools.wikirepo/Implementing-the-messaging-system.md

 The minimum required in a d365fo.tools function is:
 - Warnings as described in the warnings section
 - VeryVerbose and Verbose messages, as shown in the section on verbosity

+**Note:** This entire page is deeply inspired by the work done over in the [dbatool.io](https://github.com/sqlcollaborative/dbatools) module.
+Pay them a visit and learn from the very same people as we did.